valnaj/RAGchabot/README.md

-# Retrieval-Augmented Generation with Summarization Agent using WVC documents[UC2]
+# Retrieval-Augmented Generation with Summarization Agent using text based documents

 ## Table of Contents
 - [Overview](#overview)